sebastian-software/readable-code/readme.md

 - Don't try to prematurely optimize your code; keep it readable and understandable.
 - All code in any code-base should look like a single person typed it, even when many people are contributing to it.

+> "If you want your code to be easy to write, make it easy to read." -- Robert C. Martin

 ## Features